 The Trinity Study Snapshot:

 - The 4% rule, or the “safe withdrawal rate,” calculates the amount of money you’ll need to have invested to retire.

-- The study was a deep dive into market performance from 1926-1995 and included a myriad of factors, including market fluctuation, the CPI (consumer price index), changes in technology and similar concepts.
+- The study was a deep dive into the market performance from 1926-1995 and included a myriad of factors, including market fluctuation, the CPI (consumer price index), changes in technology, and similar concepts.
 This massive sample size statistically proves the 4% methodology.

 - Over this time period, the market realized an average percentage return of 7%.
 So why can’t you withdraw 7% instead of 4%?
 Because purchasing power decreases over time due to inflation (at an average of 3%).
 Therefore: 7% return – 3% inflation = 4%.

 - Calculation of expenses: multiply your estimated yearly expenses post-retirement by 25 (projected annual expenses x 25).
 For example: if you need $50,000 per year for expenses after retirement, you’ll need $1,250,000 to retire.